Updating and Managing the Datasets Used by EJAM

 How to Update Datasets in EJAM

-Documentation of datasets via /R/data_*.R files is
+remain the usual starting point.
+Documentation of datasets via

-generally handled by those same scripts while creating/updating the
+/R/data_*.R files is generally handled by those same

 The various data objects need to be updated at various frequencies –

-change (as often as possible, as when EPA’s FRS is updated).
+when facility IDs and locations change (as often as possible, as when EPA’s FRS is updated).
 Some need to

 be updated only when the package features/code changes, such as the